 Projectors tend to lose brightness over time, with a noticeable decrease in brightness even in the first year of use.
 In that period of time they can lose 30 percent of their brightness.
 LED displays don’t suffer from the same decrease in vibrancy.
 Also, projectors still have difficulty displaying deeply saturated colors like blacks, and their contrast is not as great as that of LED displays.

 Especially when there’s ambient light, such as at outdoor music festivals, ballparks, stadiums, and fashion and auto shows, LED panels are the clear choice.
-Ambient lighting will make a projected image more difficult to see; it will not have any effect on the visibility of an LED image.
+Ambient lighting will make the image of a concert projector more difficult to see, and will not have any effect on the visibility of an LED image.

 Depending on the venue, LED walls may not even need to be run at their full brightness, meaning they can last even longer than they’re supposed to and require less energy to operate.

 HD video is becoming the go-to type and quickly supplanting Standard Definition as the industry norm.
 LED displays support HD, whereas many projectors are still SD and won’t display HD images at their full resolution.